thumblemonks/simpleton/README.md

 ### Workers

 Workers are objects that perform the work for a single host in the configuration.
-Each `Simpleton::Worker`, given an array of Middleware objects and a Command Runner, constructs a list of commands by calling the Middleware objects and then runs the constructed commands in the list through the Command Runner.
+Given an array of Middleware objects and a Command Runner each `Simpleton::Worker` constructs a list of commands by calling the Middleware objects and then runs the list of constructed commands through the Command Runner.

-Each worker runs in its own process, forked by the Simpleton framework, and is isolated from problems that may arise while running commands on the other hosts.
+Each worker runs in its own process, forked by the Simpleton framework, so it is isolated from problems that may arise while running commands on the other hosts.